-Branded goods represent approximately 45% of Waitrose sales by volume.
+Branded goods represent 40% of Waitrose sales by volume.
 Our influence over the policies and performance of branded goods is more limited.
 We are, however, actively exploring how best to work with branded suppliers to influence positive change for animal welfare in the wider industry.
 Where we can drive improvements in animal welfare for branded products, we do.
 We include a section on specific branded meat products where we do not have an own-brand alternative later in this document.
+We have also made a series of commitments on how we will work with our branded suppliers, alongside some specific targets, which are also detailed in this section.